 Several among the successful entrepreneurs have recorded their experiences in books for the next generation of entrepreneurs to read.
 One can not only learn the nuances of how to carry out his/her own business but also how to float the boat in uncharted waters, a situation that is expected to occur along the way.
 Hence, here are some books that will prove to be of of great help for young entrepreneurs and are a must read for them.

 'The 4 – hour workweek' by Timothy Ferriss

 It's a common perception that with the dream of becoming a young entrepreneur comes endless hours of work and sleepless nights in the office.
 Ferriss aims at breaking these old assumptions in his book.
 He talks about how the young entrepreneurs can optimize their time and lead a successful business by investing only 4 hours a week.
 He encourages youngsters to follow their passion instead of just focusing on their startups and forgetting that they also have a life outside of the office.
-But, the book is no magical potion that you just gulp it down and voila, you are all geared up for action.
-It only equips you with useful tips tools and to put them to the right use is in your hands.
+However, the book is no magical potion that you just gulp it down and voila, you are all geared up for action.
+It is meant to equip you with useful tips tools and putting them to the right use is in your hands.

 'All in' by Bill Green

 Not everyone is born with a silver spoon in their mouth.
 There are many who have inspired the world with their story of rags to riches.
 Many successful entrepreneurs that we look up to today, once started as clerks or door to door salesman.
 Bill Green himself is no exception.
 And in this book, he details the true value of committing your 100% to your venture.
 He talks about the level of dedication and persistence it takes to achieve success.
 He also shares and talks about his own experience and learning that he gained over the years.